-

 Cindy Sherman

-American artist and photographer, famed for her self-portraits in disguise, subverting notions of identity and gender
+American artist and photographer, famed for her self-portraits in

 -